aleksamagicka/aquacomputer_d5next-hwmon/docs/aquacomputer_d5next.rst

 The Aquastream XT pump exposes three temperature sensors, voltages for pump and fan and current for the pump.

+The Aquastream Ultimate pump exposes coolant temp and an external temp sensor, along with speed, power, voltage and current of both the pump and optionally connected fan.
+It also exposes pressure and flow speed readings.

 The possible values for pwm_enable are: for D5 Next, Quadro and Octo